Reginald Birchall: Trial and execution

 On September 22, Birchall's trial started at Woodstock's Town Hall.
-Given that both the suspect and the victim were members of the British aristocracy, the trial garnered substantial attention.
-News organizations from England, France, Germany and Italy covered the trial.
+Given that both the suspect and the victim were members of the British gentry, the trial garnered substantial attention.
+News organizations from England, France, Germany, and Italy covered the trial.
 Birchall was convicted of murder based on circumstantial evidence and sentenced to death on September 30.
 Birchall professed his innocence to the end.
 He wrote a long account of the affair while in prison.
 This memoir was published in an attempt to create an income for his wife after his death.

 Birchall was hanged on November 14, 1890.
 He was buried in the courtyard of the Woodstock City Gaol, where he still remains.
 The swamp in Princeton was called "Benwell Swamp" by the locals.